Beware before engaging marco kozlowski . Do you research. Check his history .

 Noel breaks down in tears, saying he regrets encouraging two young Vancouver brothers to sign up.

-"They both signed up for the $100,000 course.
-They can't afford that," said Noel, who says they went into to debt to pay Kozlowski, and were never financed.
+said Noel, who says they went into to debt to pay Kozlowski, and were

 "Long on promises, short on delivery," he said of Kozlowski.